CorfuDB/CorfuDB/docs/mvcc/mvcc.md

 5. Thread 1 iterates over Snapshot A
 6. Thread 2 iterates over Snapshot B

-####Result
+####Result - Tested on Local Machine
-Serialized threads scan in 120 ms, parallel threads scan in 960 ms.
+Serialized threads scan with 50 µs average read latency, parallel threads scan in 480 µs average read latency.

-(Thank you to Sundar Sridharan for designing and conducting the test.)
+(Thank you to Sundar Sridharan for designing the test.)

 ###Goals
 We aim to implement MVCC at a server level to attempt to remove the blocking table rollback/sync operations.